bcnotario/mcbaseball/README.md

 tpm.convert(tpm.2017AL.list[[1]])
 ```
 ### OBP.glmm
-Rescale factor for a player's generalized batting statistics according to the pitcher faced, total inning outs, and base runner situation (ex: C. Kershaw, 2 Outs, Runners on 1st/3rd, 2017)
+Returns the OBP rescale factor for a player's generalized batting statistics with respect to the pitcher faced, total inning outs, and base runner situation (ex: C. Kershaw, 2 Outs, Runners on 1st/3rd, 2017)
 ```
 OBP.glmm("kersc001","2","101",retro2017$glmm)
 ```
 ## Run Projection Functions
+These functions are combined to project the earned runs in a 9-inning game
 ### tpm.lineup.lead
-Probability of leading off an inning by lineup position for given lineup (ex: 2017 NL average lineup)
+Returns the probability of leading off an inning for each hitter in a lineup for a given lineup(ex: 2017 NL average lineup)
 ```
 tpm.lineup.lead(tpm.2017NL.list)
 ```
-Expected runs in an inning by lineup position for a given lineup (ex: 2017 NL average lineup)
+Returns the expected earned runs in an inning given a specific leadoff hitter for each potential leadoff hitter of a given lineup (ex: 2017 NL average lineup)
 ### tpm.lineup.runs
 ```
 tpm.lineup.runs(tpm.2017NL.list)
 ```
 ## Simulation Functions
+These functions simulate games and return a season's box scores and simulations
 ### act.season
 Returns the box score statistics of both starting pitchers for all games in a given season (ex: 2017)
 ```